Viva Rapid Transit: Highway 7 rapidway

 The Highway 7 rapidway is planned to eventually extend from Highway 50 in Vaughan to Cornell Terminal in Markham.
 It will connect three major urban centres in York Region; Vaughan Metropolitan Centre, Richmond Hill/Langstaff, and Markham Centre.

 All stops from Wigwoss-Helen in Vaughan to Post Rd in Markham are currently operational as of January 2020.

 Yonge Street rapidway

 The Yonge Street rapidway will extend north along Yonge Street from Richmond Hill Centre Terminal at Highway 7 to Green Lane in Newmarket.

 The first segment, which extends from Davis Drive to Sawmill Valley Drive/Savage Road in Newmarket, opened on 5 January 2020.
 The second segment between Highway 7 and 19th Avenue/Gamble Road opened in December 2020.

 Vehicles and fleet rosters

 Viva's buses are referred to as Rapid Transit Vehicles (RTVs) by York Region Transit.
 Viva operates 56 Van Hool buses and 47 Nova buses.
 All Viva vehicles are wheelchair-accessible.

+YRT also has 12 electric buses (New Flyer XE40 and NovaBus LFSe), which first entered service as a trial in 2019.